djmorton42/mortgage_calc/README.md

 mortgage_calc
 =============

 A simple mortgage calculator for creating amortization tables.
-Written in Python.
+Written in Python, by Daniel Morton.

 This utility allows you to input a variety of parameters and view a mortgage amortization table for any number of months you wish.
 Presently, this only supports a montly payment schedule, but other payment schedules wont be hard to add.